Hyalto Policies & Agreements

 Personal Information Usage

-AirVM will not search to sell, rent, lend, exchange or give your mail address, your zip code or your phone number at a third party without your explicit permission.
+Hyalto will not search to sell, rent, lend, exchange or give your mail address, your zip code or your phone number at a third party without your explicit permission.
 The information provided by you are protected and can’t be found by a outside person.
-AirVM will use the customer’s personal information only as reasonably necessary to provide contracted services and to collect fees owed.
+Hyalto will use the customer’s personal information only as reasonably necessary to provide contracted services and to collect fees owed.

 Disclosure of Personal Information

-The Customer authorizes AirVM to use it’s name, business name, city or country information and comments in marketing documents or as testimonials on AirVM’s web site.
+The Customer authorizes Hyalto to use it’s name, business name, city or country information and comments in marketing documents or as testimonials on Hyalto’s web site.
 At any time, the Customer can send a written notice to withdraw this authorization.
-AirVM will only disclose personal information to a third party if required by law as evidenced by a valid Court Order of competent jurisdiction or to a collection agency if needed.
+Hyalto will only disclose personal information to a third party if required by law as evidenced by a valid Court Order of competent jurisdiction or to a collection agency if needed.

 Disclosure of Non-Personal Aggregates